 “You could make a hundred calls a day and not get one yes,” he said.
 “I became tougher during that period.
 I just tried to stay positive and outwork everybody.
 Just do whatever it takes.”

-Dinwiddie chatted up those willing to talk by breaking down the roster and finding the rays of sunlight within.
+Every now and then, when the rejection seemed a bit too much, he took a break and went for a walk around the fieldhouse.
+But mostly he planted himself at his desk and reached out to anyone willing to talk.
+He kept them on the line by breaking down the roster and finding the rays of sunlight within a struggling team beset by negative publicity for off-court incidents.
 Sometimes it took three, four, five calls to convince a business or resident to buy a ticket package, which hopefully would be upgraded to a half-season or full-season package the following year.

 Dinwiddie drove himself because he had a self-assigned two-year deadline to break into an administrative position.
 If it didn't happen, he had resigned himself to somehow making use of his law degree.
 The only way to make himself known to the higher-ups was to produce eye-catching revenue.

-He led the department in ticket sales during his first six months, along the way earning the traditional honor of having his tie cut and hung on the wall by making a ticket sale that brought in more than $10,000.
+He led the department in ticket sales during his first six months.
+Along the way he earned the traditional honor of having his tie cut and hung on the wall by making a ticket sale that brought in more than $10,000.
 He was prepared for that as well, wearing a tie he didn't want – a Pillsbury Doughboy tie that had been given to him as a gag gift – on the day of the ceremonial snipping.